authindicators/BIMI_Receiver_Guidance/Guidance.md

 use and deny processing if this exceeds a defined limit.
 Similarly, a receiver may choose to track and limit distinct Indicator URLs.

-MTAs are encouraged to cache BIMI Records, VMCs, and Indicators to limit tracking.
+MTAs are encouraged to cache BIMI Records, evidence documents, and Indicators to limit tracking.

 MUAs are encouraged to extract Indicators from the BIMI-Indicator header rather than retrieving them directly from the source, as doing so will limit any data exposure to the MTA processing